 - Choose the Select Files button (1)

 - Navigate to the CSV file you want to import (2)

 Choose Upload Files

-The CSV file will be Queued for Upload, but it will not import until you click the Upload Files button (1).
+The CSV file will be Queued for Upload, but it will not import until you click the Upload Files button in the bottom right.